mmontee/nrf52840_openWSN_sensor_node/Software/teensy-serial-reader/README.md

 # Teensy Serial Reader

+IMPORTANT NOTE: This program has not been successfully tested with the LTE-M modem.
+As it stand the program correctly parses the openWSN serial stream.
+The project team currently does not have a working the modem for further testing.

+## Introduction

 This project implements a serial data reader for the Teensy 4.0 microcontroller.
 It reads incoming serial data, checks for specific keywords, and processes the data similarly to a Python script designed for serial communication.

 ## Project Structure